verhas/javageci/README.md

 Java::Geci already includes several readily available code generators.
 These are packaged with the core package and can generate

-* setter and getter
+* fluent API classes and interfaces
+* internal builders into the class
+* repetitive code iteratively
+* record classes (that are Java 8 compatible and can easily be replace with Java 14 records later)
+* code that converts an object to a `Map` and back
 * delegation methods (under development)
-* fluent API classes and interfaces
-* others will be under development
+* setter and getter (just as an example, there are so many setter/getter generators...)

 ## How to use Java::Geci